Pros and Cons of Keto Diet, According to Nutritionists & Dietitians

 According to Registered Dietitian, Nataly Georgieva, the ketogenic diet restricts nutritious carbohydrate-containing foods such as whole grains, fruits, starchy vegetables, and pulses, which naturally contain plenty of fibre.
 When these foods are omitted from the diet, it is difficult to have adequate fibre intake to keep regular.
 Doing so may also lead to digestive discomfort and constipation.

-If you already suffer from constipation, we advise you exercise caution.
+If digestive health is of utmost importance or you already suffer from constipation, we advise you exercise caution.

 Conversely, some dieters report bouts of diarrhea, when on the keto diet.
 This is likely due to the very high intake of fat, which requires more work for the body to break down, according to Georgieva.
 It may also be due to excessive consumption of sugar alcohols (e.g. erythritol, sorbitol, xylitol) in an attempt to keep carbohydrate intake low.